nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Examples**:
     - `deletew 2` deletes the wedding at index 2.
     - `deletew Beach Wedding` deletes the wedding named "Beach Wedding" if there's only one match.
-- **Error Messages**:
-    - No weddings to delete:
-        - Error: "There is nothing to delete."
-    - Invalid index:
-        - Error: "The wedding index provided is invalid."
-    - Multiple matches found:
-        - System displays matching weddings and prompts for index.

 ---